sashmlv/neonemacs/README.md

 * all installed packages you can see in index.el ...

 ### Usage:
-* Clear your "~/.emacs.d/" directory;
+* Backup and clear your "~/.emacs.d/" directory;
 * Move file "init.el" from "configs" directory, into "~/.emacs.d/" directory;
 * Set in file "~/.emacs.d/init.el" full path to file "index.el", which in "configs" directory;
 * Set in file "index.el", which in "configs" directory, variable "configs_dir", which is full path to "configs" directory;
 * Set your prefer font, theme, and other configs in "index.el" (for apply theme completely, remove file "~/.emacs.d/emacs.desktop");
 * Overview all keybindings and other stuff in each config file, and set your prefer;
 * Create your custom config file, and require it in "index.el";
-* If some error will occurred try remove ~/.emacs.d/emacs.desktop
+* If some error will occur try remove ~/.emacs.d/emacs.desktop
 * Now you can walk through code;

 ### Overview: